steffenskov/Pragmatic-DDD/README.md

 class OrderAggregate // Has nested root
 {
-	public Order Root { get; private set; } // Root as a whole public IList<OrderLine> OrderLines { get; private set; } // 0-n other aggregates
+	public Order Root { get; private set; } // Root as a whole public IList<Orderline> Orderlines { get; private set; } // 0-n other aggregates
 }
 ```

 Furthermore an `Aggregate` is responsible for maintaining its own business rules and state.
-As such all data should be privately set, so mutations only can occur via methods on the `Aggregate` that in turn maintains business rules and a valid state.
+As such all data should be privately set, so mutations only occur via methods on the `Aggregate` that in turn maintains business rules and a valid state.
 To ensure a valid state, the method should validate ALL incoming data before mutating anything. e.g.

 ```